 St. Lucia is a member of the United Nations, CARICOM, OECS and the Eastern Caribbean Currency Union (ECU), a regional currency (East Caribbean Dollar, XCD) which is pegged to the US Dollar at a rate of 2.70.

-The island nation attracts foreign business and investment, especially in its offshore banking and tourism industries.
-Tourism is St. Lucia's main source of employment, foreign exchange earnings and income, accounting for 65%jobs and income, accounting for 65% of its GDP.
+The island nation attracts foreign business and investment, especially in its international banking and tourism industries.
+Tourism is St. Lucia's main source of employment, foreign exchange earnings and income, accounting for 65% jobs and income, accounting for 65% of its GDP.
 Its manufacturing sector is the most diverse in the Eastern Caribbean area.
 Crops such as bananas, mangos, and avocados are grown for export.

 - No residence or visitation requirements